-- 5.1.1 DS authorisations will cease to have effect after three months from the date of judicial approval unless renewed (also subject to judicial approval) or cancelled. - 5.1.2 Authorisations should be given for the maximum duration (i.e. three months) but reviewed on a regular basis and formally cancelled when no longer needed. - 5.1.32 CHIS authorisations will cease to have effect after twelve months from the date of approval. - 5.1.34 Investigating Officers should indicate within the application the period of time that they estimate is required to carry out the surveillance, this will be proportionate to the objectives of the investigation and give due consideration to collateral intrusion. - 5.1.4 Urgent verbal authorisations will only be effective for up to 72 hours, from the time that the authorisation was granted, unless the authorisation is subsequently endorsed by a written authorisation.
-From 1 November 2012, urgent verbal authorisations are no longer available. - 5.1.5 For CHIS authorisations, legal advice must be sought, particularly those that involve the use of juveniles (for which the duration of such an authorisation is one month instead of twelve months). - 5.1.6 It is the responsibility of the Investigating Officer to make sure that the authorisation is still valid when they undertake surveillance.
+- 5.1.1 DS authorisations will cease to have effect after three months from the date of judicial approval unless renewed (also subject to judicial approval) or cancelled. - 5.1.2 Authorisations should be given for the maximum duration (i.e. three months) but reviewed on a regular basis and formally cancelled when no longer needed. - 5.1.3 CHIS authorisations will cease to have effect after twelve months from the date of approval. - 5.1.4 Investigating Officers should indicate within the application the period of time that they estimate is required to carry out the surveillance, this will be proportionate to the objectives of the investigation and give due consideration to collateral intrusion. - 5.1.5 From 1 November 2012, urgent verbal authorisations are no longer available. - 5.1.6 For CHIS authorisations, legal advice must be sought, particularly those that involve the use of juveniles (for which the duration of such an authorisation is one month instead of twelve months). - 5.17 It is the responsibility of the Investigating Officer to make sure that the authorisation is still valid when they undertake surveillance.